Adopt

 Story

 Meet Elsa!This 35-pound bundle of joy has made a full recovery from a broken humerus and is now ready to leap into the heart of her forever family!
-At about 1.5 years old, Elsa is all fun, play, and personality.
-She’s does good with other dogs once she knows them, has a strong prey instinct, yet in the home seems good with cats, and cannot live without her beloved toys.
-However, she is not interested in playing with dogs.
-She prefers the human interaction.
-Whether she’s chasing a stick like the champion retriever she is, or curling up after a long day of play, Elsa brings joy wherever she goes.
-Elsa is 1000% Heeler personality and trates.
-She is wary at first, then loves you for eternity.
+At about 2 years old, Elsa is all fun, play, and personality.
+Elsa does well with other dogs once she gets to know them, especially if they respect her space.
+She is not interested in playing with other dogs and prefers they leave her alone.
+She would much prefers human companionship once she gets to know you.
+She has a strong prey drive, though she appears to do well with cats in the home.
+One thing she absolutely cannot live without is her beloved toys.
+Whether she’s chasing a stick like the champion retriever she is or curling up after a long day of fun, Elsa brings joy wherever she goes.
+She is 1000% Heeler in both personality and traits.
+Elsa can be wary of new people at first and needs a patient adopter who will give her the time and space to adjust.
+Once she trusts you, she loves deeply and loyally for life.
+Because she takes time to settle in and feel secure, a calm, quieter home would suit her best.
+A busy household is not ideal, and homes with young children are not recommended.
 Elsa is housebroken, crate trained, and up to date on all her vetting: Rabies Spayed DHPPV Bordetella Microchip Deworming Adoption fee: $200Ready to add some sparkle and spunk to your life?
 Elsa’s waiting to meet you!
 Furry Farm Rescue, established in 2017, is a foster home style rescue group in North Idaho.
 Our primary focus is on abandoned pets in our local shelter system, helping those most in need medically.
 Our commitment to our animals and our local community cultivates a safe environment for healing and rehabilitation.
 Our farm hand volunteers are amazing, and 100% of donations goes directly towards animal care and vetting.
 We do not have a phone, but you can reach out via email at ffr@thefurryfarmrescue.org with questions not answered in our bio or on our website.
 All adoptions start with the application, found at thefurryfarmrescue.org #northidahorescue #savingshelterdogs #savinlivesin25 ##2354836##

 Rathdrum, ID